|Tuition fee type||Cost (per annum)|

 |Full time home/EU tuition fee:||£9,250 per annum*|

 About your course

-- Multiple opportunities to gain coaching experience in the UK and abroad so that you can develop a critical understanding of the role of a coach within different populations
+- Provides multiple opportunities to gain coaching experience in the UK and potentially abroad to develop a critical understanding of the role of a sport coach in different population groups

-- Wide range of exciting careers in community sport, private or overseas coaching, national governing bodies of sport or sport development
+- Graduates have gone on to a wide range of exciting careers in community sport, private or overseas coaching, national governing bodies of sport and sport development